DanDavisx/fsds-autonomy/README.md

 Please follow the guidance on the FSDS repo to set up the simulator and WSL here: https://fs-driverless.github.io/Formula-Student-Driverless-Simulator/v2.2.0/.
 I will not discuss how to set up their simulator here.

-This project omits any form of perception or mapping pipeline, which is why we're generating a centre-line from a CSV.
-Subsequently, you won't be able to use this for the DEFAULT simulator maps, only customs ones loaded from a CSV.
-I'm pretty sure that the default map CSV files are hidden, or at least I haven't been able to find them.
+This project omits any form of perception or mapping pipeline, which is why we're generating a centre-line from a cone CSV.
+Subsequently, you won't be able to use this for the DEFAULT simulator maps, only custom ones loaded from a CSV.
+The default maps are unity asset files and are loaded differently.
+There is a map builder available that builds circuits and exports them as a cone CSV for FSDS here: https://github.com/mvanlobensels/random-track-generator

 ### Requirements
 - Ubuntu 22.04